 All 3 of these things (toothbrush, charger and smartphone) work together to act ‘like a fitness tracker for your mouth’.

-If you want to know what it is like to use Oral-B Sense and the Oral-B Guide, I link to my hands-on reviews of each below.
+If you want to know what it is like to use do check out my Oral-B Guide review.

 Is it worth splashing out on new technology like this?

 As you might expect, the answer to this is “it depends”.

 In this section of our best electric toothbrush post I explain why we rate smart features as “low importance” in the overall scheme of things.

 Some will find them useful, but for many they come at an unnecessary premium.

 That being said, if you do like to be on the cutting-edge of technology and make proper use of the features, they can be worth paying for.